Klyra-project/Klyra/resources/shared-db/README.md

 # Klyra Shared Databases

-This plugin manages databases that are shared with other services on [klyra](https://www.klyra.rs).
+This plugin manages databases that are shared with other services on [Klyra](https://www.klyra.rs).
+Your database will be in a cluster shared with other users, but it will not be accessible by other users.

 ## Usage